 Meaning and History

-The Chevrolet Camaro, based on which a two-door coupe and sports-class convertible were launched, began this muscle car line.
+The Chevrolet Camaro, from which a two-door coupe and sports-class convertible were launched, began this muscle car line.
 It was named Firebird for its brightness, originality, high technical capabilities, and unrestrained speed.
 General Motors played a decisive role in naming this series since it owned it.

-The logo of these iconic cars was designed with the name in mind, so in all versions, it contains a proud bird with wide-spread wings.
-This bird symbolizes flight, dynamics, and moving forward and reflects the manufacturer’s favor towards its technology – their love for it and desire to dominate the muscle car sector.
+The logo of these iconic cars was designed with the name in mind, so in all versions it features a proud bird with outstretched wings.
+This bird symbolizes flight, dynamism, and moving forward, and reflects the manufacturer’s favor toward its technology, its love for it, and its desire to dominate the muscle car sector.

 What is Firebird?